 The SND Consortium

-SND is run by a consortium consisting of nine universities: Chalmers University of Technology, University of Gothenburg, Karolinska Institutet, KTH Royal Institute of Technology, Lund University, Stockholm University, Swedish University of Agricultural Sciences, Umeå University, and Uppsala University.
-University of Gothenburg is the host university of SND, which means that the consortium’s headquarters are located in Gothenburg.
+SND is run by a consortium consisting of nine universities: University of Gothenburg, Chalmers University of Technology, Karolinska Institutet, KTH Royal Institute of Technology, Lund University, Stockholm University, Swedish University of Agricultural Sciences, Umeå University, and Uppsala University.
+University of Gothenburg is the host university of SND, and the consortium head office is located in Gothenburg.

-The consortium make all decisions regarding SND in an annual meeting and with a steering committee.
+The consortium make all decisions regarding SND in an annual general meeting ("Stämman") and with a steering committee.
 They are also responsible for the technical solutions for the data repository and the data discovery service.
-The meeting is SND's highest decision-making body and decides on matters such as the strategic plan for the five-year period, annual budgets, and any significant changes to SND's operations.
-The steering committee is responsible for drafting a strategic plan and annual budgets, and for establishing annual operational plans.
+The annual general meeting is the highest decision-making body of SND and decides on matters such as the strategic plan for the five-year period, annual budgets, and any significant changes to the SND operations.
+The steering committee is responsible for drafting a strategic plan and the annual budgets, and for establishing annual operational plans.

 The DAU Council